What Is the Cost of Roof Repair? (2024 Pricing)

 Eaves are the projections of the roof beyond the building's walls.
 These areas require careful engineering to support the roofing and make the home weather-resistant, so repairs are comparatively expensive at an average cost of $1,500–$1,700.

 The horizontal boards that run along the end of the roof rafters are called fascia.
 Fascia helps to support gutters, so it needs to be in good shape.
 The nearby soffits—the exposed pieces of siding and vents on the underside of a roof’s overhang—are also important for ventilation.
-Repairs for fascia boards and soffits typically cost $600–$6,000.
+Repairs for soffits and fascia boards typically cost $600–$6,000.
+The cost of soffit replacement can vary.

 Patching a hole in a roof from a tree limb can cost anywhere from $100–$1,000, depending on the size of the hole and type of roofing material.